Mkoek213/ML-poker-hand-predictor-python/README.md

-# ML project jupiter notebook
-Conclusion
+# ML-poker-hand-predictor
+Code is in

+Conclusion:

 I was able to train a model capable of predicting a possible hand in poker knowing all five cards in the middle of the table, and not knowing the two cards of the person playing, with an accuracy of more than fifty percent.